THE ANONYMOUS WORK JOHN FLORIO PUBLISHED IN 1591 AND THE BRAND NEW LIST OF AUTHORS HE CONSULTED

 Temistro – This include a typo or either a misprint.
 Temistio was an ancient Greek philosopher, teacher and high official of the Roman Empire, who published several commentaries on Aristotle’s works; these are the most likely works John Florio refers to in his list.

-Theofastem – The name is uncertain, there are two options.
-Theophrastus or Theofasso, student of Aristotle.
-There are also surviving works On Moral Characters, On Sense Perception, and On Stones, as well as fragments on Physics and Metaphysics.
-Florio probably consulted Historia Plantarum , one of the most important books of natural history written in ancient times.
+Theofastem -The name is uncertain, there are two options.
+Theophrastus, successor to Aristotle in the Peripatetic school, or Theofasso, student of Aristotle.
+Theophrastus published works On Moral Characters, On Sense Perception, and On Stones, as well as fragments on Physics and Metaphysics.
+Florio probably consulted Theophrastus’s Historia Plantarum, one of the most important books of natural history written in ancient times.
 Historia Plantarum was first translated into Latin by Theodorus Gaza; the translation was published in 1483.
 Theophrastus also wrote In The Characters, introducing the sketch of the characters, which became the core of the Character as a genre.
 It included 30 fonts.
 The second option is Philippus Aureolus Theophrastus Bombastus von Hohenheim, Swiss physician, alchemist and astrologer.
 He urged doctors to use empirical methods of observation and experimentation; in short, the process we now call “the scientific method.”
 Paracelsus also promoted the use of distillates of herbs and other chemicals as medicines for treatment, earning him the title: “Father of Pharmacology.”

 Virgilius – Publius Virgil Maron, known simply as Virgil or Vergil, was a Roman poet, author of three of the most famous works of Latin literature: the Bucolics, the Georgics and the Aeneid.
 The latter is, without any doubt, a book Florio owned, but nevertheless, it is highly probable he also owned the others as well.
 The enormous prestige of Virgil in the Middle Ages and Renaissance is well known, and, without any doubt, John Florio must have read all his works.